Skip to content

 4. Strategy Runtime Config Injection

-run_backtest and run_warm_start support strategy_runtime_config:
+run_backtest and run_from_checkpoint support strategy_runtime_config:

 • Accepted formats: StrategyRuntimeConfig or dict.